xrhan/xrhan.github.io/_pages/frontpage.md

   <div>
     <strong>Curvature Fields from Shading Fields</strong><br>
     <b>Xinran Han</b>, Todd Zickler<br>
-    Proceedings of the NeurIPS Workshop on Symmetry and Geometry in Neural Representations, PMLR 228, 2023<br>
+    <small>Proceedings of the NeurIPS Workshop on Symmetry and Geometry in Neural Representations, PMLR 228, 2023</small><br>
     <em><small>TL;DR: We present a neural model for inferring a curvature field from shading images that is invariant under lighting and texture variations, drawing on perceptual insights and mathematical derivations.</small></em><br>
     <a href="https://openreview.net/pdf?id=4OSJeCAMi6">Paper</a>
   </div>